 Community Events Supported By Dr. Hancock and the staff at the Skin Laser Clinic

-Corporate sponsors are invited to contact me directly.
+Corporate sponsors are invited to contact him directly.

 August 2017 – Vancouver Island Motorgathering 2017 – I am fundraising for Cowichan Valley Hospital and David Foster Foundation.